-Prescription azole treatment typically lasts between 7 and 14 days.
-The yeast infection should clear up within this time frame.
+Prescription azole treatment typically lasts between 7–14 days.
+The yeast infection should clear up within this period.

 Doctors may also prescribe a single or multidose oral medication called fluconazole.

 Once the symptoms resolve, the yeast infection should be gone.
-However, it is a good idea to complete the full course of any treatment, as recommended.
+However, it is important to complete the full course of any treatment, as recommended.

-Completing treatment ensures that the natural balance of bacteria and yeast in the vagina is restored.
-If yeast infections are not treated fully, they are more likely to return.
+Completing treatment ensures the return of the natural balance of bacteria and yeast in the vagina.
+If people do not treat yeast infections fully, the infections are more likely to return.

-If a woman is experiencing symptoms of a yeast infection for the first time, it is best to speak to a doctor to get a proper diagnosis.
+If a person is experiencing symptoms of a yeast infection for the first time, it is best to speak with a doctor to get a diagnosis.

-The symptoms of a yeast infection will usually improve within a week with treatment.
+The symptoms of a yeast infection typically ease within a week with treatment.
 If they do not, a doctor can recommend further treatment.

-Yeast infections are common, but persistent or recurrent infections may indicate an underlying health condition, including diabetes.
-Any woman who has more than one yeast infection a year should speak to a doctor.
+Yeast infections are common.
+However, persistent or recurrent infections may indicate an underlying health condition, such as diabetes.
+Anyone who has more than one yeast infection a year should speak with a doctor.